 There is one major project remaining to complete the Port's park network: the creation of a Ferry Plaza on the Bay side of the Ferry Building.
-Given the Ferry Building's civic and regional significance as a major gathering place and a ferry and regional transit hub, development of a beautiful and iconic Ferry Plaza is an obvious opportunity to create a great public space that welcomes residents and visitors from around the world.
-Unlike any other Port park, Ferry Plaza has the potential to be a true piazza, framed by built structures and active uses of the Ferry Building, the ferry terminals, and the adjoining restaurant/utility structure, while also providing spectacular views of the Bay Bridge and Yerba Buena Island.
-The design and improvement of the plaza will need to complement these adjacent uses, as well as a dynamic program of activities and gatherings, including the popular Saturday farmers market.
+Given the Ferry Building's civic and regional significance as a major gathering place and a ferry and regional transit hub, transforming the existing public access area into a beautiful and iconic Ferry Plaza would create a great public space to welcome residents and visitors from around the world.
+Unlike any other Port park, Ferry Plaza has the potential to be a true piazza, framed by built structures and active uses of the Ferry Building, the ferry terminals, and the adjoining restaurant/ utility structure, while also providing spectacular views of the Bay Bridge and Yerba Buena Island.
+The design and improvement of the plaza will require a collaborative partnership with Hudson Pacific Properties, which holds the Ferry Plaza ground lease, and must complement Ferry Building and other adjacent uses and host a dynamic program of activities and gatherings, including the popular Saturday farmers market.
 This effort also will need to include a strategy for adapting to rising tides and providing flood protection at this important regional facility.
 The Port will require funding for this project.
 Sources may include the Parks General Obligation Bond program and private funders.